 - increase the reporting of hate crime

 - improve support for the victims of hate crime

 - build our understanding of hate crime

-We expect to fund 6 to 8 projects, but reserve the right to vary the number of projects we fund.
+We expect to fund up to 8 projects but reserve the right to vary the number of projects we fund.

 What are we looking for?

-We are looking for motivated and creative community groups or consortia to develop innovative programmes that help to prevent hate crime and issues associated with it.
-Your programme development must involve stakeholders who are affected by, or are past or potential perpetrators of hate crime.
+We are looking for motivated and creative community groups to develop projects that help to prevent hate crime and issues associated with it.
+Your project development must involve stakeholders who are affected by, are past or potential perpetrators of hate crime, or those who support victims/perpetrators of hate crime.

 Who can apply?

 The following are eligible to apply: